sperahd/stock-quote/README.md

 ```
 Stocks outside NYSE require a corresponding extenstion for example:

-NSE has extension as NS, Australian Stock Exchange has extension has AXB. etc.
+Bombay Stock Exchange has extension as BO, Australian Stock Exchange has extension has AXB. etc.
 To retrieve price of a stock listed in any of such exchanges use the following snippet.

 ```